Submit Manuscript/Instructions for Authors

 the text as and wherever necessary.

-species should be written in italics.
+names should be in italics.
 The metric

 system should be followed throughout.